h0ngcha0/liuhongchao.github.io/_posts/2020-03-22-why-learn-crypto.md

 delegating that to a centralized entity.
-Since the world at its base layer is fundamentally decentralized and governed by law of physics and different incentive structures, theoretically this gives engineers the power of genisis creation in whatever the "universe" they are creating.
-Consensus algorithm is an active area of research in the space with a lot of thought provoking exploration and debates, the most notably alternative to proof of work is various forms of [proof of stake](https://en.wikipedia.org/wiki/Proof_of_stake).
-At the end of the day, they are all supposed to help the blockchain achieve [byzantin fault tolerance](https://en.wikipedia.org/wiki/Byzantine_fault).
+Since the world at its base layer is fundamentally decentralized and governed by law of physics and different incentive structures, theoretically this gives engineers the power of genesis creation in whatever the "universe" they are creating.
+Consensus algorithm is an active area of research in the space with a lot of thought provoking exploration and debates, the most notable alternative to proof of work is various forms of [proof of stake](https://en.wikipedia.org/wiki/Proof_of_stake).
+At the end of the day, they are all supposed to help the blockchain achieve [Byzantine fault tolerance](https://en.wikipedia.org/wiki/Byzantine_fault).

 There many other difficult technical problems in the crypto space.
 One